Vanport Township, Pennsylvania

-Vanport Township is a township in Beaver County, Pennsylvania, United States, located along the Ohio River.
-The population was 1,289 at the 2020 census.
+Vanport Township is a township that is located in Beaver County, Pennsylvania, United States, located along the Ohio River.
+The population was 1,289 at the time of the 2020 census.
 It is part of the Pittsburgh metropolitan area.

-Geography
+It was originally incorporated as Borough Township in 1804, and was renamed to Vanport Township in 1970.

 According to the United States Census Bureau, the township has a total area of 3.1 sqkm, of which 2.4 sqkm is land and 0.7 sqkm, or 23.45%, is water.

 Surrounding neighborhoods

 Vanport Township has three land borders with Brighton Township to the north, west and northwest, Beaver to the northeast, and Industry to the southwest.

 Across the Ohio River to the south, Vanport Township runs adjacent with Potter Township with a direct connector via Vanport Bridge on the Beaver Valley Expressway I-376.